saisankargochhayat/katacoda-scenarios/thoth-provenance/app.md

 ``https://github.com/thoth-station/s2i-example``

-Now that you have forked it, let's check out the `log-thoth` branch.
+Now that you have forked it, let's check out the `log-thoth-broken` branch.
 The upstream link to the same is - `https://github.com/thoth-station/s2i-example/tree/log-thoth`

 If you go to app.py, it's a simple python app that prints `Hello thoth` every 10 seconds.